The Science of Twitching Horses

 - Remove it before the endorphins wear off.
 Most horses have that five-minute window.

-- Keep it safe folks!
+- Please keep it safe folks!

 This chill horse is wearing a twitch to facilitate numbing a wound before being sutured.
 The twitch was removed once the numbing meds were in – super fast!